theguega/neural-mpc/docs/main.typ

 We monitored validation loss throughout training to detect potential overfitting.
 No significant overfitting was observed in any of the experiments across the tested architectures and data augmentation strategies.
 As established in previous sections, the MLP models were trained on a subset of 35,000 timesteps, which was deemed sufficient for convergence, while the GRU models utilized the full dataset to capture temporal dependencies effectively.

 === Tested Architectures
-We evaluated three variations of the Multi-Layer Perceptron (MLP) and four variations of the Gated Recurrent Unit (GRU) network.
+We evaluated four variations of the Multi-Layer Perceptron (MLP) and four variations of the Gated Recurrent Unit (GRU) network.
 The specific hyperparameters for each configuration are detailed in @tab:model_configs.

 #figure(
   table(